niklaskks/api-docs/source/index.md

 To generate content for already imported data (in this example, a complete content project), follow these steps:

-1. **Get your authentication token:** Use your existing login information (username and password).
+1. **Get your authentication token:** Use your existing login information (email and password).
 This authentication token will be used in all further step to authenticate you with the API.
 (Every API client will do this for you.)
 2. **Determine the Content Project ID:** If you do not know the ID of your chosen Content Project, request the list of all Content Projects and look at its entries to determine the Content Project ID.
 3. **Generate content for the whole Content Project:** Refer to the Content Project by the ID you determined in step **2**.
 4. [Optional] **Request status of content generation until it is finished:** this is mostly relevant for larger requests.
 You need to use both the Content Project ID and a Thing ID here.